Azure Subnet Peering

 Conclusion

-The lab work revealed some important constraints: you can't establish multiple peering relationships between the same VNets and the fundamental VNet-level restriction against overlapping address spaces remains in place.
+My lab work revealed some important constraints: you can't establish multiple peering relationships between the same VNets, and the fundamental VNet-level restriction against overlapping address spaces remains in place.
 This reinforces that we're still working with VNet peering at its core, just with added controls for route advertisement and filtering.

 So perhaps a more accurate name for this feature would be "VNet Peering with Subnet-Level Route Filtering."
-It's not the subnet-to-subnet peering construct some might have hoped for, but it does provide network engineers with familiar BGP-like tools for more granular control over their Azure network routing.
-As this feature matures and moves toward general availability, it will be interesting to see how these capabilities evolve and what new use cases emerge.
+It's not the subnet-to-subnet peering construct I might have hoped for, but it does provide network engineers with familiar BGP-like tools for more granular control over their Azure network routing.
+As this feature matures and moves toward general availability, I'll be watching to see how these capabilities evolve and what new use cases emerge.